Kumail-Raza-Bangash/Kumail-Raza-Bangash/README.md

 Now, I am learing Laravel to master backend development and become a full-stack Developer. <br><br>

-I'm a quick learner, a hard worker, and always eager for new challenges.
-And feel free to explore my projects and get in touch for collaborations! <br>
+I'm a quick learner, a hard worker, and always eager for new challenges. <br><br>

+Feel free to explore my projects and get in touch for collaborations! <br>

 </p>